ruwenda/ResNet-based-Bio-acoustics-Presence-Detection-Technology-of-Hainan-Gibbon-Calls/README.md

 ## Getting start:
 step1: download the dataset from: https://doi.org/10.5281/zenodo.3991714.
-step2: move the corresponding Data into the "Data" folder.
+step2: move the corresponding data into the "Data" folder.
 step3: run the script Extract_Feature.py in "Extract_Feature" to extract the mel spectrogram from traning raw data.
 step4: run the script trainging to train your own BPDnet model.
 step5: run the script evaluation.py and Every_Result.py in "evaluation" folder to test you model, you well get classification evaluation results of each test file.